JohnPaton/johnpaton.github.io/content/periods-since-time-series-events.md

 Now we forward fill the values in `resets` using `.fillna(method='pad')`.
 That will give us a series of constant values, which step up by some amount at each index where there was an accident in `amsterdam_low`.
 This series will act as a baseline which we can subtract from `count`, so that at each accident the resulting series will reset to zero and then start counting up again.
-The first values before the first accident in the dataset will still be NaN, which is the desired behavious because we don't know what these values should be.
+The first values before the first accident in the dataset will still be NaN, which is the desired behaviour because we don't know what these values should be.

 ```python